Should You Get a Rottweiler?

 powerful dog that can grow up to 28 inches at the shoulders and weigh 130+ pounds.
 According to the official breed standard, they can only have one coat color: black with clearly defined brown/rust markings.
 A purebred Rottweiler will always have a black nose and lips.
 Their eyes are always brown BUT yellow eyes can appear in a purebred dog, however this dog cannot be registered.

-dog races called the Fast Cat.
+The AKC conducts 100 yard racing trials each December in Orlando, FL called the Fast Cat.
 The average running speed for Rottweilers is a little under 23 mph.
-The fastest time recorded was 28.4 mph.
-That is moving fast for a bog dog!
+The fastest speed recorded was by a dog named Giada’s Desert Gold at 29 mph!

 In Research published in the landmark

-book entitled “The Intelligence of Dogs” by Stanley Coren, the Rottweiler ranks 9th in working/obedience intelligence out of 130 different dog breeds.
+book entitled “The Intelligence of Dogs” by Stanley Coren, the Rottweiler breed ranks 9th in working/obedience intelligence out of 130 different dog breeds.
 Essentially, this means that Rottweilers tend to learn new commands in 5 or fewer repetitions.
 In contrast, dogs at the lowest intelligence level often require over 100 repetitions to learn the same commands!

 Dog Temperament research being done at the